ui/django-post_office/README.rst

 	. post_office.tasks.send_queued_mail

-Emails should now be delivered by the worker immediatly after they have been queued, but outside the request/response cycle.
+Emails are now beeing delivered by the Celery worker immediatly after they have been queued.
 In order to make this happen, there is no need to otherwise configure Post Office.
 However, in case of a temporary delivery failure, we might want to retry to send those emails by a periodic task.
 This can be done by a simple `Celery beat configuration`_, for instance through

 .. code-block:: python